ananis25/product-search/notes.md

 #### SEO

 - Is SEO helpful?
-Google results are dominated by listicles and product aggregators, for ex, "the best phones for older people".
-- The lacking bit about those lists is you can't refine them, I wonder if that could be an acquisition channel here!
+Google search results are dominated by listicles and product aggregators, for ex, "the best phones for older people".
+The lacking bit about those lists is they aren't interactive.
+That is, you can't refine them and you are left with Amazon links if you want to compare.
-- Create PerfectRec sessions corresponding to common use cases, and make recommendation sets out of them.
+- I wonder if that could be an acquisition channel here.
+Create PerfectRec recommendation sessions corresponding to common use cases and publish them.
 Let users branch off from there and tweak preferences to their needs.

-### Conversations
+#### Conversations

-- People ask for recommendations on public forums like reddit or P2P chats.
-Could this be made easier?
+- People ask for recommendations on public forums like reddit or P2P conversations.
+Could that be made easier?
 - Can you make small (maybe embeddable) tools that can be spinned up quickly to highlight the comparison they are making?
-Serializable search state should make it easy.
+Serializable search state should help with it.

 ### Revenue